henichole/eCommerce-Project/starting_with_data.md

         LIMIT 1;

 Answer:
-The visitor who has an Id of "1957460000000000000", unfortunately, I use a mac, and the analytics.csv file is too big for Numbers application on Mac to open, when I open in Excel, Excel automatically rounded this number to 6 sig figs. I tried to solve this problem by joing all_sessions.fullvisitorid = analytics.fullvisitorid:
+The visitor with an ID of "1957460000000000000" faced an issue because I use a Mac, and the analytics.csv file is too large for the Numbers application to open.
+When I opened it in Excel, the program automatically rounded this number to 6 significant figures.
+To address this problem, I attempted to resolve it by joining the "fullvisitorid" from the "all_sessions" table with the "fullvisitorid" in the "analytics" table.

         SELECT
             as.fullvisitoridnew AS fullvisitorid,